gvwilson/sdxjs/src/package-manager/index.md

 </div>

 To construct <a table="package-manager-example-dependencies"/>
-we find the <span i="transitive closure">transitive closure</span> of all packages plus all of their dependencies.
+we find the [% i "transitive closure" %]transitive closure[% /i %] of all packages plus all of their dependencies.
 We then pick two packages and create a list of their valid pairs.
 Choosing a third package,
 we cross off pairs that can't be satisfied